jk-jeon/jk-jeon.github.io/_posts/2023-08-10-optimal-bounds-integer-division.md

 The inclusion of this $\zeta$ might allow us to use a smaller magic number, thereby enabling its accommodation within a single word.
 The next section is dedicated to the condition for having the above equality.

 Here is a small remark before we start the (extensive) discussion of the optimal bound for this.
 Note that this trick of including the $\zeta$ term is probably not so useful for $64$-bit divisions, because addition is not really a trivial operation in this case.
 This is because the result of the multiplication $mn$ spans two $64$-bit blocks.
 Hence, we need an `adc` (add-with-carry) instruction or an equivalent, which is not particularly well-optimized in typical x86-64 CPU's.
-While I have not conducted a benchmark, I speculate that this approach probably result in worse performance.
+While I have not conducted a benchmark, I speculate that this approach probably results in worse performance.
 However, this trick might give a better performance for the $32$-bit case than the method explained in this section, as every operation can be done inside $64$-bits.
 Interestingly, it [seems](https://godbolt.org/z/zqKW3WhEn) modern compilers do not use this trick anyway.
 In the link provided, the compiler is trying to compute multiplication by $4999244749$ followed by the shift by $49$-bits.
 However, it turns out, by multiplying $1249811187$, adding $1249811187$, and then shifting to right by $47$-bits, we can do this computation completely within $64$-bits.
 I do not know whether the reason why the compilers do not leverage this trick is because it does not perform better, or just because they did not bother to implement it.

 # Multiply-add-and-shift rather than multiply-shift